DiamondGible2/Face-Masks-in-Videos/README.md

 Remove the lines giving unique id to faces and use the names of the folders instead.

-Notebook for creating the classification model will be uploaded soon.
+A classification model is being used to detect whether a person is wearing a face mask or not.
+The model was built using Keras and TensorFlow.
+Notebook for creating the model will be uploaded soon.

 ## Project Setup